Types of Horse Treats

 Other Fruits

 Because of their sweet tooth, horses like all different kinds of fruit.
 Each individual animal will have specific likes & dislikes.
-When feed in limited quantities horses may eat pears, peaches, plums, watermelon, grapes, bananas, mangoes & citrus fruits.
+When fed in limited quantities horses may eat pears, peaches, plums, watermelon, grapes, bananas, mangoes & citrus fruits.
+Horses should not be given free access to fruit with pits, persimmons or rhubarb.

 Veggie Treat